North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- North Carolina's games this season have gone over 76 points four of eight times.

-- Wake Forest and its opponents have combined to score more than 76 points in two games this season.
+- North Carolina and its opponents have gone over the current 76.5-point total in three of eight games this season.

-- Saturday's total is 3.9 points lower than the two team's combined 79.9 points per game average.

-- This contest's over/under is 21.3 points above the 54.7 these two squads combine to allow per game this season.
+- These two squads combine to surrender 54.7 points per game, 21.8 fewer than this contest's over/under.

+- The average total in Tar Heels games this season is 65.8, 10.7 points fewer than Saturday's over/under of 76.5 .

 North Carolina Stats and Trends

-- In North Carolina's eight games this season, it has three wins against the spread.
+- North Carolina has three wins against the spread in eight games this year.

-- The Tar Heels have been favored by 2.5 points or more seven times this season and are 3-4 ATS in those games.
+- The Tar Heels have an against the spread record of 3-4 in their seven games when favored by 2.5 points or more so far this season.

-- North Carolina's games this year have eclipsed the over/under five times in eight opportunities (62.5%).
+- North Carolina's games this year have hit the over on five of eight set point totals (62.5%).

 - This year, the Tar Heels rack up 12.6 more points per game (36.5) than the Demon Deacons surrender (23.9).

-- North Carolina is 3-3 against the spread and 4-2 overall this season when the team notches more than 23.9 points.
+- North Carolina is 3-3 against the spread and 4-2 overall this season when the team puts up more than 23.9 points.

-- In games that North Carolina piles up over 422.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that North Carolina churns out over 422.1 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Tar Heels have 11 giveaways this season, while the Demon Deacons have 17 takeaways .

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.